-Bands should be seated in the area usually reserved for bands (end zones/upper level are preferred, at the same end of the ice as their team bench).
+Bands should be seated in the area usually reserved for bands.
 Place bands in rows so as not to interfere with spectators, photographers or teams, subject to the approval of the committee liaisons.

-Warm-Up Area.
+Bands/Spirit Squad Warm-up Area.
 Provide space for the spirit squad to dress and warm up.
 If possible, the area should be carpeted.
 In addition, provide an area for the bands to store their instruments.
 (An area under the stands would be sufficient.)
 This area should not be located near the postgame interview area.